faner11/mono-start/README.md

 ```
 cp .env.example .env
 ```

 ### install

 ```bash
 pnpm i
 ```
 ### prisma db provider
 To facilitate quick start, SQLite is used by default.
 You need to initialize the SQLite database before starting.

+If you use sqlite, please change DATABASE_URL in `.env` to your own absolute address

 ```bash
 # Create the SQLite database